 Ministry is always adapting and changing and this is especially true for women’s ministry.
-In this video, Kelly King walks through some of the positive trends happening in women’s ministry in the local church.
+In this video, Women’s Ministry Specialist, Kelly King, walks through some of the positive trends happening in women’s ministry in the local church.

 The entire video is above, and the complete transcript is below.